aut0nate/blog.autonate.dev/_posts/2204-06-23-getting-started-with-custom-gpts.md

 Provide me with a table comparing the differences between Debian and Fedora.
 ```

-You can try Professor Linu out for yourself by clicking [here](https://chatgpt.com/g/g-yz32v73PE-professor-linux)
+You can try Professor Linux out for yourself by clicking [here](https://chatgpt.com/g/g-yz32v73PE-professor-linux)

 ## How to Create Your Own GPT